devlemire/categorizer/README.md

     * `labels` - A list of the labels submitted so far.
 It should default to an empty array.
     * `name` - The text from the name input.
 It should default to an empty string.
     * `newLabel` - The text from the new label input.
 It should default to an empty string.
+* Create a `handleChange` method for handling user input.
+It should take two parameters:
+  * `field` - The name of the field that is changing.
+  * `val` - The value of the element from the change event object.
+* Bind `this` to the `handleChange` method at the bottom of the `constructor` method.
 * Deconstruct state at the top of the `render` method.
-* Create a `handleChange` method in the `NewChart` component definition to allow for handling user input.
+* Update the input with the className of `"new-chart__name new-chart__input"`:
+  * Add an arrow function to capture the event that calls `this.handleChange("name", e.target.value)`

 * Use the `createChart` action creator to pass the user input to our `chart` reducer.

 <details>